Pine Valley Golf Club: The Course

-In "The Complete Golfer," course architect Robert Trent Jones wrote that Pine Valley "is frequently alluded to as the most difficult course in the world, and this reputation is justified.
+In "The Complete Golfer", course architect Robert Trent Jones wrote that Pine Valley "is frequently alluded to as the most difficult course in the world, and this reputation is justified.
 To my way of thinking, it also possesses more classic holes than any other course in the world."
 Johnny Miller wrote that "There are no weak holes.
 Every single one is a masterpiece.
 There is a surprise around every corner, 18 unique and beautiful challenges."

 Membership

-Pine Valley Golf Club is a highly exclusive club.
-Membership is by invitation only from the board of directors.
-The only way a guest is allowed into the club is if they are invited and accompanied by a member, and they must have low handicaps to play the course.
+Pine Valley Golf Club is a highly exclusive club; membership is by invitation only from the board of directors.
+The only way guests are allowed into the club is if they are invited and accompanied by a member, and they must have low handicaps to play the course.

-The club voted on April 30, 2021 to remove all gender-restricted language from their bylaws.
-Prior to this women were only permitted to play the course on Sunday afternoons.
+The club voted on April 30, 2021 to remove all gender-restricted language from their bylaws after learning of the investigation by the New Jersey Division of Civil Rights.

+Prior to this, women were only permitted to play the course on Sunday afternoons.

 There are about 930 members spread throughout the world, and the list is a closely guarded secret.
-Notable members of the club have included George H. W. Bush, Sean Connery, Ben Crenshaw, Tom Fazio, Robert Trent Jones Jr., Connie Mack, Bob McNair, Arnold Palmer, Gary Player, Dan Quayle, Brian L. Roberts, Jay Sigel, George C. Thomas Jr., and A. W. Tillinghast.
+Notable members of the club have included George H. W. Bush, Sean Connery, Ben Crenshaw, Tom Fazio, Robert Trent Jones Jr., Connie Mack, Bob McNair, Mark Mulvoy, Arnold Palmer, Gary Player, Dan Quayle, Brian L. Roberts, Jay Sigel, George C. Thomas Jr., and A. W. Tillinghast.

 Tournaments at Pine Valley

 Pine Valley hosted the Walker Cup, an amateur competition between teams from the United States and Great Britain & Ireland, in 1936 and 1985.

 In 1962, Pine Valley was the venue for an edition of Shell's Wonderful World of Golf, a match between Gene Littler and Byron Nelson.

 The club admits spectators for one day in late September every year to watch the Crump Cup, a nationally recognized tournament featuring elite mid-amateur players.

+The club will host the 2034 Curtis Cup.